-Conduct Prohibited by the False Claims Act
+Fraud as defined by the False Claims Act

-Using a false record or statement to avoid or decrease an obligation to pay the government
+- Using a false record or statement to avoid or decrease an obligation to pay the government

-False Claims Act Whistleblower Rewards & Protections
+False Claims Act whistleblower rewards

 Under the False Claims Act, whistleblowers are often eligible to receive a percentage of the government’s recovery.
 If the government pursues the case, the whistleblower is typically entitled to 15-25% of the government's recovery, and if the government declines to pursue the case, the whistleblower is entitled to 25-30% of the recovery.

-False Claims Act Question?
+Free consultations with False Claims Act attorneys